 An Old Fashioned Education offers many free homeschooling curriculum printables.
 As a compendium of curricula, literature, and textbooks, this website gives parents a great list of free resources they can use to supplement other free curricula or resources they’re using.

-The author, having found that there were almost too many free home education resources, created her website in an endeavour to organize the free resources so they were in a useable, ordered pile.
-This seems like a problem most home educating parents might face – especially if they’re figuring out their own specialized curriculum.
+Having found that there were almost too many free home education resources, the author created her website in an endeavor to organize the free resources.
+Hence, they were in a useable, ordered pile.
+This seems like a problem most home-educating parents might face – especially if they’re figuring out their own specialized curriculum.
 So, An Old Fashioned Education provides a good resource that shouldn’t overwhelm us (compared to if we were to go looking for free resources ourselves).